Wojonatior/HighlightOfMyLife/README.md

-### What It Is
+## What
-This is the most useless javascript library that you've ever encountered that you never knew you wanted.
-It changes your highlight color based on the content highlighted.
+This great javascript library changes your highlight color based on the text selected.

-### Get It
+## Get
-The library is currently avialable as a drop in javascript library.
-The library will soon be available as an extension for Chrome.
+Available as a drop in javascript library.

-### How It Works
+## How

 Currently a function is bound to the mouseup event to detect when new text is selected.
 Afterwards the text is processed in 4 steps